-Anna Hicken, PGeo, of Geomax Consulting, consultant to the company, is the qualified person as defined in National Instrument 43-101, who has reviewed and approved the scientific and technical content in this news release.
+Anna Hicken, PGeo, of Geomax Consulting, a consultant to the company, is the qualified person as defined in National Instrument 43-101, who has reviewed and approved the scientific and technical content of the press release.

 About Clear Sky Lithium Corp.

-Clear Sky is an exploration and development company dedicated to the advancement of North American lithium deposits to support domestic demand.
-The company holds interests on the Halo and Eli properties in Nevada.
+Clear Sky Lithium is an exploration and development company dedicated to the advancement of North American lithium deposits to support domestic demand.
+The company holds interests on the ELi property in Nevada.
 The company is also focusing on the development of claystone extraction and processing technologies aimed at delivering scalable efficiencies across the value chain in a sustainable manner.

 We seek Safe Harbor.